pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

-and lower fragmentation than Slitter.[^type-stable] The primary motivation for designing Slitter is that having explicit allocation classes in the API makes it easier for the allocator to improve the debuggability and resilience of the calling program.
+and lower fragmentation than Slitter.[^type-stable] The primary motivation for designing Slitter is that having explicit allocation classes in the API makes it easier for the allocator to improve the debuggability and resilience of the calling program.[^also-good-for-perf] For example, most allocators can tell you the size of your program's heap, but that data is much more useful when broken down by struct type or program module.

-For example, most allocators can tell you the size of your program's heap, but that data is much more useful when broken down by struct type or program module.
+[^type-stable]: In fact, Slitter actively worsens external fragmentation to guarantee type-stable allocations.
+We think it's reasonable to sacrifice heap footprint in order to control the blast radius of use-after-frees and double-frees.

-[^type-stable]: In fact, Slitter actively worsens external fragmentation to guarantee type-stable allocations, and thus control the blast radius of use-after-frees and double-frees.
+[^also-good-for-perf]: That's why we're interested in allocation class tags, but they can also help application and malloc performance.
+Some malloc developers are looking into tags for placement (should the allocation be backed by memory local to the NUMA node, with huge pages, ...?) or lifetime (is the allocation immortal, short-lived, or tied to a request?) hints.

-Most allocators try to avoid accessing the metadata associated with allocations.
+Most allocators try to minimise accesses to the metadata associated with allocations.
 In fact, that's often seen as a strength of the slab
 interface: the allocator can just rely on the caller to pass the correct allocation class tag, instead of hitting metadata to figure